QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

                         0 & 0 & 0 & 0 & 0.1 & -0.1\\
         \end{bmatrix}

-In that example, transitions only occur between adjacent states with the same intensity (except for a ``bouncing'' back of the bottom and top states).
+In the above example, transitions only occur between adjacent states with the same intensity (except for a ``bouncing'' back of the bottom and top states).

 Implementing the :math:`Q` using its tridiagonal structure